 Irena is the Founding Director and CEO at Surgicure, where she oversees staff functions and implements strategies for the company.
 She has been working in the biotechnology industry for three years and has participated and led several development projects at American University, Harvard University's Wyss Institute for Biologically Inspired Engineering, and the start-up MicroInvestigate.
 Irena aims to integrate more effective medical devices and pharmaceuticals into the healthcare system and securing medical solutions for patients with diseases, disabilities, and disorders.
 Prior to formally founding Surgicure, Irena completed the National Science Foundation's Innovation Corps Customer Discovery Program, received the 28th Annual Rafferty Mathias Research Conference Award, participated as an Amgen Scholar at Harvard University, and was accepted into American University's Entrepreneurship Incubator to proceed working on Surgicure's device.

-Nikhil is a senior at Wayne State University in Detroit who will be matriculating to medical school this upcoming year.
+Nikhil is a medical student at Wayne State School of Medicine in Detroit.
 Nikhil's extensive experience in the medical field and biomedical research makes him a strong contributor to Surgicure's team.
 He has been heavily involved in collaborating with physicians and medical staff in Detroit, whether it be through working with the non-profit Blueprints for Pangaea to establish a self-sustainable, multi-hospital medical supply collection initiative in Detroit or serving as a volunteer leader at the HUDA free health clinic.
 He is furthermore accomplished as an academic researcher.
 He was selected to participate in the highly selective Harvard-Amgen Scholars Program, published a co-first author paper regarding the effects of the anti-epileptic drug on beta-cell insulin secretion, and received multiple other fellowships and awards.

 Nikhil is highly motivated leverage his connections and knowledge in healthcare and scientific research to help grow Surgicure's business and make an impact on the lives of patients in critical care medical settings.